Corvusoft/restq/documentation/API.md

 ### Logger

 Interface detailing the required contract for logger extensions.

-No default logger is supplied with the codebase and it is the responsibility of third-party developers to implement the desired characterics.
+No default logger is supplied with the codebase and it is the responsibility of third-party developers to implement the desired behaviour.

 #### Methods